albertqjiang/MMA/README.md

 # MMA
-The official repository for the paper Multilingual Mathematical Autoformalization: https://arxiv.org/abs/2311.03755
+The official repository for the paper Multi-language Diversity Benefits Autoformalization.

-The model is hosted at [Internet Archive](https://archive.org/details/mma_33b_params).
+The LLaMA model is hosted at [Internet Archive](https://archive.org/details/mma_33b_params).
+The Mistral model will be made available upon publication.

 The data are in the data folder.